 As part of this commitment, the Board regularly implements and reviews Meridian's corporate governance practices, processes and policies according to the company's Constitution.
-It also reviews the legal and regulatory environment in which Meridian operates, and applies bestpractice corporate governance principles such as those set by the New Zealand Stock Exchange (NZX), the Financial Markets Authority and the Australian Stock Exchange (ASX).
+It also reviews the legal and regulatory environment in which Meridian operates, and applies best-practice corporate governance principles such as those set by the New Zealand Stock Exchange (NZX), the Financial Markets Authority and the Australian Stock Exchange (ASX).

 This Corporate Governance Statement provides a snapshot of these practices, processes and policies following the recommendations in the NZX Corporate Governance Code (NZX Corporate Governance Code).
-During FY23, Meridian complied with the NZX Corporate Governance Code other than in respect of recommendation 3.6 as set out below.
+During FY24, Meridian complied with the NZX Corporate Governance Code other than in respect of Recommendation 3.6 as set out below.

-All of Meridian's key corporate governance documents, including charters and policies, can be found at meridianenergy.co.nz/investors/governance.
+All of Meridian's key corporate governance documents, including charters and policies, can be found on its website.

-The integrated report for the financial year ended 30 June 2023 may cross-reference this Corporate Governance Statement.
-This statement is accurate as at 28 August 2023.
+The integrated report for the financial year ended 30 June 2024 may cross-reference this Corporate Governance Statement.

+This statement is accurate as at 28 August 2024.

-Principle 1: Code of Ethical Behaviour
+Code of Ethical Behaviour